DavidGcastro/Reach/README.md

 If your score is within the top 6, it will be shown.

 **For development purposes the chosen word is shown in the console**

+## My Thought Process

+Before creating this application, I was hesitant in using React.
+After all, this application at first seemed a little to simple.
+I first started using single HTML file, with my logic in several Javascript files that used constructors to generate the word, to increment a guess, and so on.
+This would have been fine.

+But, I wanted to design an application that felt a bit more like well, an application.
+The design I wanted was easier implemented using React.
+I wanted a split screen, that had different data displayed on each side.
+And I knew React would be perfect for this type of design.

+Using React Router, I was able to transition to other screens and have the changes reflect in the address bar.

+Also, React Router gave me more control over what screens I wanted show, and what data to display in that screen.

+As you can see in my Main.js file in my components directory, I have a "grandparent" div, which encapsulates all my routes, I have one route as the first child, the loser screen, which is the only screen that does displays without any siblings, this route only gets displayed on /gameloser.
+No other component is displayed on this url.

+All other routes are shared – left and right components are always paired to a url.